rbiggs/chocolatechip/README.markdown

     HTMLElement.empty() // Delete all child nodes of an element.
     HTMLElement.remove() // Delete a node from the document.
     HTMLElement.insert() // Insert a node into the document at designate place.
+    HTMLElement.html() // Replace the node's content with new content.
+    HTMLElement.prepend() // Insert content before the first child of the element.
+    HTMLElement.append() // Insert content after the last child of the element.
     HTMLElement.before() // Insert content before designated node.
     HTMLElement.after() // Insert content after dsignated node.
     HTMLElement.hasClass() // Returns true or false.